 Severe strokes may lead to stupor or coma.
 In addition, strokes, even milder ones, can cause depression or an inability to control emotions.
 For example, people may cry or laugh inappropriately.

 If symptoms, particularly impaired consciousness, worsen during the first 2 to 3 days, the cause is often swelling due to excess fluid (edema) in the brain.
 Symptoms usually lessen within a few days, as the fluid is absorbed.
 Nonetheless, the swelling is particularly dangerous because the skull does not expand.
 The resulting increase in pressure can cause the brain to shift, further impairing brain function, even if the area directly damaged by the stroke does not enlarge.
 If the pressure becomes very high, the brain may be forced downward in the skull, through the rigid structures that separate the brain into compartments.
-The resulting disorder is called herniation (see Head Injuries:Overview of Head Injuries).
+The resulting disorder is called herniation (Fig. 1: Herniation: The Brain Under Pressure).

 Strokes can lead to other problems.
 If swallowing is difficult, people may not eat enough and become malnourished.
 Food, saliva, or vomit may be inhaled (aspirated) into the lungs, resulting in aspiration pneumonia.
 Being in one position too long can result in pressure sores and lead to muscle loss.
 Not being able to move the legs can result in the formation of blood clots in deep veins of the legs and groin (deep vein thrombosis).
 Clots can break off, travel through the bloodstream, and block an artery to a lung (a disorder called pulmonary embolism).
 People may have difficulty sleeping.
 The losses and problems resulting from the stroke may make people depressed.

 Doctors can usually diagnose an ischemic stroke based on the history of events and results of a physical examination.
-Doctors can usually identify which artery in the brain is blocked based on symptoms (see Brain Dysfunction:Overview of Brain Dysfunction).
+Doctors can usually identify which artery in the brain is blocked based on symptoms (Fig. 1: When Specific Areas of the Brain Are Damaged).
 For example, weakness or paralysis of the left leg suggests blockage of the artery supplying the area on the right side of the brain that controls the left leg's muscle movements.

 Imaging tests enable doctors to determine how narrowed the carotid arteries are and thus to estimate the risk of a subsequent stroke or TIA.
 Such information helps determine which treatments are needed.

-Rarely, a spinal tap (lumbar puncture) is done—for example, after CT, when doctors still need to determine whether strokelike symptoms are due to an infection or whether a subarachnoid hemorrhage is present (see Stroke (CVA): Subarachnoid Hemorrhage).
-This procedure is done only if doctors are sure that the brain is not under excess pressure (usually determined by CT or MRI).
+Rarely, a spinal tap (lumbar puncture) is done—for example, after CT, when doctors still need to determine whether strokelike symptoms are due to an infection or whether a subarachnoid hemorrhage is present (see Subarachnoid Hemorrhage).
+This procedure is done only if doctors think that the brain is not under excess pressure (usually determined by CT or MRI).

 About 10% of people who have an ischemic stroke recover almost all normal function, and about 25% recover most of it.
 About 40% of people have moderate to severe impairments requiring special care, and about 10% require care in a nursing home or other long-term care facility.
 Some people are physically and mentally devastated and unable to move, speak, or eat normally.
 About 20% of people who have a stroke die in the hospital.
 The proportion is higher among older people.
 About 25% of people who recover from a stroke have another stroke within 5 years.
 Subsequent strokes impair function further.